DDMAL/HHP-NLP/README.md

 inintial_effort is an early version of extraction frame, which is based on ollie, openie 3.0.

-related folder contains related works, including a simple IE program based on dependency graph.
+related folder contains related works, including a simple IE program based on dependency graph analysis.